Pyrlang/Term/README.md

 extension was not found, a warning will be logged and the Python implementation will be used.

-Installing
+## Installing

----
+### From PyPI

 If you just run
 ```
 pip install pyrlang-term
 ```

-The pure python version will be installed unless there exists a pre built binary.
+the pure python version will be installed unless there exists a pre built binary.

 If you want to build the native one, you'll need rust and a few more packages.